Vikas Singh Saini

-Vikas Singh Saini (born 2 July 1996) is an Indian professional footballer who plays as a defender for I-League club Gokulam Kerala.
+Vikas Singh Saini (born 2 July 1996) is an Indian professional footballer who plays as a defender for the Super League Kerala club Kannur Warriors.

 Club career

 Saini began his career as part of the youth team at then I-League club East Bengal.
 He then moved to Mohun Bagan and played for the club in the Calcutta Football League.
 He then joined BSS Sporting Club before joining I-League 2nd Division side Hindustan.
 Prior to the 2019–20 season, Saini joined Mohammedan before re-signing with East Bengal in May 2020.

 Churchill Brothers

 In January 2021, Saini joined I-League club Churchill Brothers.
 He made his debut for the club on 14 January 2021 against Mohammedan, starting in the club's 0–0 draw.

 Gokulam Kerala

-on 15th September saini joined I-League club Gokulam Kerala.
+on 15 September saini joined I-League club Gokulam Kerala.